Counter-Currents

 Yet another useful concession to White Nationalism is Fukuyama’s admission that liberal democratic theory undermines national identities.
 This problem is brought home by the problem of immigration, which is one of the primary forces driving people toward National Populism.
 Fukuyama concedes that this backlash is essentially reasonable, since levels of migration are at historic highs in America, which has a long history of immigration, and Europe, which does not.

 But then Fukuyama offers a stunningly dishonest rejoinder to the white Americans who want to “take back” their country.
 The US Constitution, he says, establishes a particular political order for “ourselves and our Posterity.”
 “But it does not define who the people are, or on what basis individuals are to be included in the national community” (p.
 133).
 In fact, the Constitution makes it pretty clear who “ourselves and our posterity” are.
 Blacks and American Indians are not considered part of the American polity.
-And in 1790, when the Founders turned their attention to who they were willing to “naturalize” and allow to mix with their posterity, they specified that they be “free white people.”
+And in 1790, when the Founders turned their attention to who they were willing to “naturalize” and allow to mix with their posterity, they specified that they be “free white persons.”

 Thus many white Americans correctly believe that a white republic is their birthright, a birthright that has been long eroded and is now on the brink of being wrested away from them irrevocably.
-Again, does anyone really believe that white Americans would not start resisting their dispossession once the endgame became clear?
+Again, does anyone really believe that white Americans would not start resisting their dispossession once the end game became clear?

-Nonetheless, Fukuyama is correct to point out—citing fellow neocon Pierre Manent—that liberal theory simply assumes the existence of nation-states.
+Nonetheless, Fukuyama is correct to point out—citing fellow neocon Pierre Manent—that liberal theory simply assumes the existence of nation states.
 Moreover, because liberalism is based on the idea of universal human rights, which prescind from ethnic and racial differences, liberal theory cannot generate borders between states.
-Indeed, liberalism tends to undermine nation-states and promote global government.
+Indeed, liberalism tends to undermine nation states and promote global government.

 Surprisingly, Fukuyama rejects global government because “no one has been able to come up with a good method for holding such bodies democratically accountable” (p.
 138).
 Moreover, “The functioning of democratic institutions depends on shared norms, perspectives, and ultimately culture, all of which can exist on the level of a national state but which do not exist internationally” (p.
 138).
 Thus Fukuyama concludes that international bodies must be based on the cooperation of sovereign states.

-But this defense of the nation-state rings hollow when one recalls that Fukuyama recommends that nation-states make a commitment to liberal democracy central to their identity, which entails that eventually there will be no meaningful differences between them, anyway.
+But this defense of the nation state rings hollow when one recalls that Fukuyama recommends that nation-states make a commitment to liberal democracy central to their identity, which entails that eventually there will be no meaningful differences between them anyway.

 How to Create an Ethnostate